-The load diagram shows the maximum load your crane may lift in the entire working zone.
+You can find the load diagram in the enclosed technical data and it shows the maximum load your crane may lift in the entire working zone.

 The load curves show the maximum load that may be lifted at a given reach and height.
 For a given maximum load, the possible working zone is to the left of the load curve.
 The lifting capacity for some cranes is limited in the high lifting area.